donaldraymond/crystallography-scripts/README.md

 ## makemap.sh

 This is a stripped-down version of the makeO.sh script.
 All it does is make CCP4 maps from an mtz with map coefficients.
-To make maps in DSN6 format, run with `makemap.sh file.mtz dn6`
+To make maps in DSN6 format, run with `makemap.sh -d file.mtz`

 ## sacom.sh